PS4 Is Overheating | Symptoms, Causes & Solutions

 Actually, your PS4 contains a lot of parts, almost all of which create heat when your console is on.
 Some parts, like the CPU and graphics card, can get so hot you could cook on them.
 So, keeping your PS4 running within safe temperatures is important, especially as the temperature rises outside.

 There are a couple of basic reasons your PS4 can overheat.
-The first is when misbehaving or damaged components generate more heat than they should.
-Another is when the cooling system that’s supposed to keep overheating from happening isn’t doing it’s job.
-In this article, we’re going to look at how to tell when overheating is the problem and how to narrow down the problem.
+The first is when misbehaving or damaged components generate more heat than they should, especially the hard drive or GPU.
+Another is when the cooling system that’s supposed to keep PS4 overheats from happening (i.e. the PS4 fan) isn’t doing its job.

 How Your PS4 Cools Itself

-How the main airflow works in the PS4 really depends on its design that varies according to its model.
+How the main airflow works in the PS4 really depends on its design which varies according to its model.
 On the base PS4 model, you’ll just see a single exhaust fan with vents on the side, as well as a heat sink that clings to EMI shielding.
 As for PS4 Pro, the heat sink is bigger and the exhaust fan is designed to deliver better airflow over all the interior components.

-Heat mitigation is a huge aspect to any high-powered device, especially a console with a beefy APU; too much heat can leave the sleek trapezoidal box a smoldering mess.
+Heat mitigation is a huge aspect of any high-powered device, especially a console with a beefy APU; too much heat can leave the sleek trapezoidal box a smoldering mess.
 Sony had to design a viable cooling solution to keep its console at a stable rate–especially with the inclusion of an internal power source.

 As for specifics on the airflow, the design for the airflow inside the PS4 console was taken from the N version, while the G version contributed to how the power supply, cooling fan, and heat sink can be placed.
-The PS4’s intake splits airflow between the bottom and top of unit.
-The air then passes through the heat sink, cooling the console’s power solution and exist via the exhaust port.
+The PS4’s intake splits airflow between the bottom and top of the unit.
+The air then passes through the heat sink, cooling the console’s power solution and exiting via the exhaust port.
 Positive and negative pressure from the unit’s fan uniformly spreads the airflow, and Sony keeps the “eye of the storm” or “snail shell” design to maximize efficiency.

 Everything from the fan’s shape (which has been shaped to reduce noise) to the motor that powers it (a three-phase unit that efficiently handles power consumption) has been specifically tailored to the PlayStation 4’s cooling system.
-Additionally, the console has an internal sensor that rates the ambient temperature of the air that’s expelled via the exhaust port, affording for moderation of external temperatures.
+Additionally, the console has an internal sensor that rates the ambient temperature of the air that’s expelled via the exhaust port, affording for the moderation of external temperatures.